-- what personal information we collect

-- why we collect your personal information

-- to whom we give your personal information.
+- why we collect your personal information - to whom we give your personal information.

-We may give the personal information we collect from you to our employees and contractors, the committee, and other Commonwealth employees and contractors, so we can:
+We may give the personal information we collect from you to our employees and contractors, and other Commonwealth employees and contractors, so we can:

 - manage the program - research, assess, monitor and analyse our programs and activities - identify and manage any financial, legal/regulatory, governance, national interest, or national security risks.